RecoderChris/FrontOrder/README.md

 ```
 You can input `python embedding.py --help` to see the meaning of these parameters.

-#### 3.3 Reordering using HisOrder
+#### 3.3 Reordering using FrontOrder
-Please check the recipes before executing HisOrder, a possible file tree when using R20.el as an example is shown as follows:
+Please check the recipes before executing FrontOrder, a possible file tree when using R20.el as an example is shown as follows:
 ```
 $DATA_DIR
 |-- feature